-Transactional and Subscription Service Arrangements: Transaction and subscription revenues represented approximately 67%, 77%, and 79% of revenues for the years ended December 31, 2012, 2011 and 2010, respectively.
+2012 and 2011, respectively.
 Transaction and subscription revenues consist of revenues derived from the processing of transactions through the Company's service platforms, providing enterprise portal management services on a subscription basis and maintenance agreements on software licenses.
 Transaction service arrangements include services such as processing equipment orders, new account set-up and activation, number port requests, credit checks and inventory management.
-Subscription services include hosting and maintenance support services of software products.
+Subscription services include hosting and storage and the related maintenance support for those services.